 Undergraduate students who qualify for an AB 540 waiver may be eligible for Berkeley Undergraduate Dream Act Aid.
 Students who wish to be considered for Berkeley Undergraduate Dream Act aid can complete the California Student Aid Commission California Dream Act Application.

-The FAFSA and the California Dream Act Application are now available on October 1 each year.
-The FAFSA and California Dream Act Application are used to determine aid eligibility for the specific academic year (fall, spring, and summer term) for which the application is completed and needs to be completed for each academic year that you wish to apply for aid.
+The FAFSA and the California Dream Act Application are available on October 1 each year.
+The FAFSA and California Dream Act Application are used to determine aid eligibility for the specific academic year (fall, spring, and summer term) for which the application is completed.
+The aid application needs to be completed for each academic year that you wish to apply for aid.

 Optometry students who wish to be considered for a Health Professions Student Loan (HPSL), need to include parental financial information on the FAFSA and have a parent sign the FAFSA.
 Parental information will be used to determine eligibility for HPSL funding.